ietf-wg-cellar/flac-specification/flac.md

 ## Metadata block header

 Each metadata block starts with a 4 byte header.
 The first bit in this header flags whether a metadata block is the last one, it is a 0 when other metadata blocks follow, otherwise it is a 1.
 The 7 remaining bits of the first header byte contain the type of the metadata block as an unsigned number between 0 and 126 according to the following table.
-A value of 127 (i.e. 0b1111111) is not valid.
+A value of 127 (i.e. 0b1111111) is dorbidden.
 The three bytes that follow code for the size of the metadata block in bytes excluding the 4 header bytes as an unsigned number coded big-endian.

 Value   | Metadata block type
 :-------|:-----------